 On the other hand, we observe few clients, who prefer preparing the report at their end as it helps them to understand the in-out of the results shared.

 In any case, if you have any specific format for the report and you want to expedite the process of preparing the report, then do share the format with your searcher.
-Customization based on client’s needs is not merely sales copy, but an innate reality at most consultancies.
+Customization based on the client’s needs is not merely a sales copy, but an innate reality at most consultancies.
 All you need to do is Ask.

 We have listed some of the pointers that you should share with the searcher before getting started on a validity search.
 Sharing these details with the searcher would ensure an efficient search and outputs requisite to your desire.

 Having said that, this list is by no means exhaustive and there’s a lot more to it.
 In case you’d like to be informed of the other pointers, send us a quick mail at [email protected] or subscribe to our blog to be notified on our upcoming post on the detailed list of pointers one should share with the searcher for a comprehensive and efficient search.